braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/adjust.md

 ## Available data fields

-Assuming you configure your integration as suggested above, Braze will map Adjust's data to segment filters as described below.
+Assuming you configure your integration as suggested, Braze will map Adjust's data to segment filters as described in the following table.

 | Adjust data field | Braze segment filter |
 | --- | --- |